15 French Negation Rules

 Negation in the passé compose

-In the passé composé (French past tense) wrap ne…pas around the auxiliary (helping) verb.
+In the passé composé (a commonly used French past tense) wrap ne…pas around the auxiliary (helping) verb.
 For example, to say ‘I didn’t eat’, say ‘Je n‘ai pas mangé’.

 Negation rules for reflexive verbs